tuxbox-fork-migrations/recycled-tvheadend-packaging/buildroot/README.md

 2. Ensure that the following options are enabled in buildroot config:
   - Toolchain > Enable large file
   - Toolchain > Enable IPV6 support
+  - Package > Networking applications > Tvheadend
 3. Optionally you can enable:
   - imagecache : Package > Libraries > Networking > libcurl
   - avahi : Package > Networking applications > avahi
   - zlib: Package > Libraries > Compression > zlib

+4. If you're rebuilding you may need to remove all of:
+  - dl/tvheadend*
+  - output/build/tvheadend*

 TBS MOI
 -------